frno7/psgplay/README.md

                            empiric (default) mixes the three PSG channels as measured on Atari ST hardware; linear sums the channels to produce a cleaner sound
+    --psg-balance=<A:B:C>  set balance between -1 (left) and +1 (right) for PSG channels A, B and C. For example -0.5:0:+0.5 for stereo effect.
+Default is 0:0:0 for mono.

 Disassembly options: